Inventors-Way/LabBench.CPAR/README.md

-This has the advantage that any error or exception in Matlab will not cause the CPAR device to be locked or similar, which could for example occur if Matlab directly opened a connection to the cpar device, an error occurred, and the connection was never closed again.
-If the cpar device could get locked it would only be possible to recover from this error by restarting Matlab.
+This has the advantage that any error or exception in Matlab will not cause the CPAR device to be locked or similar, which could for example occur if Matlab directly opened a connection to the CPAR device, an error occurred, and the connection was never closed again.
+If the CPAR device could get locked it would only be possible to recover from this error by restarting Matlab.